 Hand-poured candles made from German honey.
 Wooden cuckoo clocks crafted in the Black Forest.
 Mouth-blown glass vases from Poland.
 Stoneware beer steins as big as your head.
 Every cabin at Christkindlmarket is filled with charms and it’s tough to play favorites.
 But if you have kids to entertain, there are some obvious stops.
 Go to Toy Wonderland at Cabin 35 for wooden toys and games from Dresden, Germany; and Gifts from Eastern Europe at Cabin 23 to eye up Russian nesting dolls and papier-mâché laquer boxes.
 Kids also love wooden nutcrackers from Hoffmann Company from Dresden in Cabin 36.
 Our favorite is Cabin 43, where Der Lindwurm & Wyvern’s Liar from Altenhain, Germany, displays intricate wood-carved animals, dragons and fairytale creatures.

-- If possible, visit the market on weekdays when it tends to be less crowded.
+- If possible, visit the markets on weekdays when it tends to be less crowded.

 - Some booths are cash only, so be sure to make a stop at an ATM on the way.

-- Print the Christkindlmarket scavenger hunt to keep the kids entertained and engaged throughout the market.
+- Print the Christkindlmarket scavenger hunt and passport to keep the kids entertained and engaged throughout the market.

-- Special events like a lantern parade, Hawaiian dancers, special kids days and more will be hosted regularly, so be sure to check out both the Chicago and Naperville calendars.
+- Special events like a lantern parade, Hawaiian dancers, special kids days and more will be hosted regularly, so be sure to check out both the Chicago and Wrigleyville calendars.